RAT: Bridging RNN Efficiency and Attention Accuracy via Chunk-based Sequence Modeling: Experiments

-Since LongBench tasks are instruction-based and pretrained-only models often struggle to follow specific prompts, we further assess the performance of SFT on the QA and summarization tasks, as shown in \autoref{tab:sft_4k}.

-For NarrativeQA, where passages are extremely long and may not contain the answer within the truncated 4K-token context, we evaluate two settings: (1) summary-only, which uses only the passage summary; and (2) summary+passage, which concatenates the summary and full passage.
-While the latter provides more context, it also introduces much noise.
+\paragraph{Supervised Fine-tuning} Since LongBench tasks are instruction-based and pretrained-only models often struggle to follow specific prompts, we further assess the performance of SFT on some long-context QA and summarization tasks, as shown in \autoref{tab:sft_4k}.
+For NarrativeQA, where passages are extremely long and may not contain the answer within the truncated 4K-token context, we evaluate two settings: (1) summary-only, which uses only the passage summary, and (2) summary plus passage, which concatenates the summary with the full passage.
 In both cases, \ratlswa{16} delivers strong performance while remaining efficient.
-Although the summary and passage contain useful information, we observe that models, particularly the attention module, perform worse in the second setting, with F1 dropping to 33.
-This highlights the difficulty in identifying and focusing on relevant content in noisy, extended contexts.
-In this setup, \attn can be more easily distracted due to the absence of structural bias, which can lead to flattened attention score distributions~\citep{scalablesoftmax}.
-In contrast, models based on \rat appear to be more robust, likely due to their chunk-wise structure.
+Although both the summary and passage contain useful information, we observe that models, particularly the attention-based ones, perform worse in the second setting, with F1 dropping to 33.
+We hypothesize that in this setup, \attn may be more easily distracted due to the absence of structural bias, which can lead to flattened attention score distributions~\citep{scalablesoftmax}.
+In contrast, models based on \rat appear more robust, likely due to their chunk-wise structure.
 For summarization tasks, \rnn performs better than in QA, and \ratlswa{16} achieves the best result on QMSum, surpassing the next-best model by approximately 1 Rouge-L point.

 \paragraph{Retrieval ability} In \autoref{tab:niah}, we evaluate the three models on challenging synthetic needle-in-haystack tasks that test retrieval ability (see \autoref{appendix:subsec:evaluation} for task descriptions).
 It can be seen that \attn consistently performs well due to its full-token access. \rnn handles simpler tasks like \texttt{single\_1} and \texttt{single\_2} reasonably well, but its performance drops on harder settings. \ratl{16} matches attention closely on most tasks but struggles with UUID ones (\texttt{single\_3}, \texttt{multikey\_3}) due to their difficulty and evaluation metric as exact match scoring.
 Meanwhile, \ratl{64} falls between RNNs and \ratl{16}, as expected given its partial access to long-range context.
 These results align with the model structures: attention sees all tokens directly, recurrence compresses all history into a single state, and \rat blends both, preserving chunk-level access while reducing FLOPs.